penguinrust/Capstone-Project/README.md

 ### User Stories

-The user stories for Gaming Community Hub have been carefully crafted to ensure the development process remains user-centered and focused on delivering real value to gamers seeking to share and discover gaming content.
+The user stories for The Gaming Community Hub have been carefully crafted to ensure the development process remains user-centered and focused on delivering real value to gamers seeking to share and discover gaming content.
 These stories serve as the foundation for feature development, testing criteria, and project prioritization.

 Each user story follows the standard Agile format: "As a [type of user], I want [some goal] so that [some reason]."
 The user stories are organized using the MoSCoW method to guide development priorities.